Flour beetle infestation

 The easiest way to get rid of a flour beetle infestation is to find the source of the infestation and to remove it.
 This is why a very thorough check of all your stored grains, spices, powdered milk, flours, cereals, etc… is required if you suspect that you might have an infestation.
 Make sure you wrap the foods you dispose of carefully as you may drop eggs or any of the stages of the beetle in the process.
 Then seal the rubbish bag and take it out of your property for collection.

 Hoovering of the infested areas (cupboards, shelves, etc…) and sealing and binning the contents of the hoover afterwards is essential when a flour beetle infestation is present.
 Sanitation can help greatly when it comes to flour beetle infestation removal and prevention.
-It is a general way to prevent and reduce an infestation from other pests as well (e.g. bed bugs, stored product insects, etc..)
 After hoovering you can wipe the area clean using soap and water to ensure the complete removal of the infestation there.
-Then cover the area with clean paper or foil before you start storing food there again.
+Then, cover the area with clean paper or foil before you start storing food there again.

-When it comes to flour beetle infestations in domestic premises, where the level has increased to a point, where the residents cannot deal with them or commercial premises (e.g. food manufacturing facilities, bulk flour storage, silos, where grains are stored, etc…) apart from the above-mentioned steps, other methods would also be recommended.
-Fumigation is a proven method for flour beetle infestation eradication.
-It is a costly treatment, however it allows you to keep the product after the treatment and it is still in good condition to use.
+When it comes to flour beetle infestations at commercial premises (e.g. food manufacturing facilities, bulk flour storage, silos, where grains are stored, etc…), professional pest control is usually required.
+Fumigation is a proven method for flour beetle infestation eradication, as well as surface spray.
+Professional control of the flour beetle and its larvae will allow you to keep the product after the treatment, in case that it has not been affected by the beetle and it is in good condition to use.

-If you spot signs of a potential flour beetle infestation and you cannot deal with it yourself, then you can call Prime Pest Control, where we can give you advice on how to deal with the situation and where you can also book an inspection with one of our BPCA-trained pest control specialists.
-They will be able to identify the source of the infestation and tailor a plan how to effectively get rid of the it.
-Our experienced pest technicians will also help you with post-treatment tips on how to prevent and reduce the chance of re-introduction of a new infestation anywhere in London and the surrounding counties.
+If you spot signs of a potential flour beetle infestation and you cannot deal with it yourself you can call Prime Pest Control for professional advice or book an inspection with one of our British Pest Control Association (BPCA) trained pest control specialists.
+They will be able to identify the source of the infestation and tailor a plan on how to effectively get rid of the it as quickly as possible.
+After the completion of a treatment, our experienced pest technicians issue post-treatment tips on how to prevent and reduce the chance of re-introduction of a new infestation.

 About flour beetles